Spaghetti Bolognese On A Plate

 Spaghetti Sauce

-I used to bottle my own spaghetti sauce, now I buy it.
+I used to bottle my own spaghetti sauce, but now I buy it.
 It’s fairly inexpensive and I love having several jars on hand ready to open and serve with pasta.
 I can make spaghetti sauce from scratch with my tomato products, but sometimes I have very little time to do this.

 Enchilada Sauce